VC Glossary

 - PIPE (Private Investment in Public Equity)PIPE Deal

 A PIPE is a private placement of equity or convertible securities into a company that is already publicly traded.
-The issuer sells restricted shares (or convertible notes, preferred, or warrants) to accredited investors at a negotiated price, then files a resale registration statement so investors can later sell into the public market.
+The issuer sells restricted shares (or convertible notes, preferred, or warrants) to qualifying institutional investors at a negotiated price, then registers the shares for later resale into the public market.
+The mechanics originated in US securities practice; specifics vary by jurisdiction.

 - Preferred StockPreferred Shares

-Preferred stock is the equity class issued to venture investors that sits ahead of common stock on liquidation, dividends, and (often) voting.
-It is the standard instrument for priced rounds and is documented as a separate series (Series Seed, Series A, Series B) in the company's Certificate of Incorporation.
+Preferred stock is the equity class issued to venture investors that sits ahead of common (ordinary) stock on liquidation, dividends, and often voting.
+It is the standard instrument for priced rounds and is documented as a separate series (Series Seed, Series A, Series B) in the company's constitutional documents.

 - SAFE (Simple Agreement for Future Equity)SAFE Note